-- Initial 60-day period during the criminal investigation of the misconduct or use of force.
-The Departments may delay up to 60 days following the date of misconduct or the use of force, or until the DA files charges, whichever occurs sooner.
+- 1. Initial 60-day period during the criminal investigation of the misconduct or use of force.
+The SFPD-Departments and DPA may delay up to 60 days following the date of misconduct or the use of force, or until the DA files charges, whichever occurs sooner.
 But the Departments must justify this delay in writing to the requester by demonstrating how the interest in delaying disclosure clearly outweighs the public interest in disclosure.
-In addition, this written justification must include the estimated date for disclosure of the withheld information.
+In addition, this writing written justification must include the estimated date for disclosure of the withheld information.
 Cal.
-Penal Code § 832.7(b)(8)(A)(i). - Subsequent periods during the criminal investigation of the misconduct or use of force.
-After the 60-day delay following the date of the misconduct or use of force, the Departments may continue to delay disclosure of records or information if the disclosure could reasonably be expected to interfere with a criminal investigation of (a) the officer who engaged in misconduct or used force, or (b) someone other than the officer who used force.
+Penal Code § 832.7(b)(1)(87)(A)(i). - 2.
+Subsequent periods during the criminal investigation of the misconduct or use of force.
+After the 60-day delay following the date of the misconduct or use of force, the Departments may continue to delay disclosure of records or information if the disclosure could reasonably be expected to interfere with a criminal investigation of if it has reason to conclude that disclosure could interfere with a criminal investigation of (a) the officer who engaged in misconduct or used force, or (b) someone other than the officer who used force.
 Cal.
-Penal Code § 832.7(b)(8)(A)(ii).
+Penal Code § 832.7(b)(1)(87)(A)(ii).

-Upon invoking this post-60-day delay, and at subsequent 180-day intervals for each subsequent delay, the Departments must provide in writing to the requester, the specific basis for the Departments' determination that it has reason to believe that disclosure will interfere with the criminal investigation of the officer who engaged in misconduct or used force, or of someone other than the officer who used force.
+Upon invoking this post-60-day delay, and at subsequent 180-day intervals for each subsequent delay, the Departments must provide in writing to the requester, the specific basis for the Departments' determination that it has reason to believe that disclosure will interfere with the criminal investigation of the officer who engaged in misconduct or who used force, or of someone other than the officer who used force.
 In addition, this writing must include the estimated date for disclosure of the withheld information.
 In any event, the Departments must provide the information when the specific basis for withholding is resolved, the investigation or proceeding is no longer active, and in no case later than 18 months following the use of force incident, whichever occurs sooner.
 Cal.
-Penal Code § 832.7(b)(8)(A)(ii).
+Penal Code $\S$ 832.7(b)(1)(87)(A)(ii).

 But, where the criminal investigation is of someone other than the officer who used the force, the Department may delay disclosure beyond the beyond the 18-month limit if extraordinary circumstances warrant continued delay due to the ongoing criminal investigation.
 In invoking this exception to the 18-month rule the Departments must demonstrate in writing to the requester by clear and convincing evidence that the interest in preventing prejudice to the active and ongoing criminal investigation outweighs the public interest in prompt disclosure of the records in question.
 At this point the Departments must release all information subject to disclosure that does not cause substantial prejudice, including any documents that have otherwise become available.
 Cal.
-Penal Code § 832.7(b)(8)(iii).
+Penal Code § 832.7(b) $\frac{(4)}{(87)}$ (iii).